silitics/rugpi/www/docs/guide/over-the-air-updates.md

 ### On Atomicity of Commits

-Note that commits are the only critical operation because they modify the default set in the `autoboot.txt`.
+Note that commits are the only critical operation because they modify the default set.
 This is done by temporarily remounting the config partition with the `autoboot.txt` such that it is writeable.
 The `autoboot.txt` is then replaced as suggested by [Raspberry Pi's documentation on the `tryboot` mechanism](https://www.raspberrypi.com/documentation/computers/raspberry-pi.html#fail-safe-os-updates-tryboot).
 As the filesystem is FAT32, the automitcity of this operation cannot be guaranteed.